A round up of guides, help articles, and frequently asked questions.

 If desired, a private repository can be established to store your documents.
 Administrators can choose whether storing to the private repository is enabled for all users.
 Every user can choose to store their uploaded document into the private repository.
 The private repository can be searched against to discover text similarity across the items uploaded at your institution.
 This can be valuable in detecting research misconduct including self plagiarism.

 There are a variety of ways to submit a document: Upload a single file, Upload a compressed zip file (may contain up to 1000 files, or 100MB), or Cut & Paste text.
 For complete instructions, visit our help pages.

 The file may not exceed 800 pages.
 The file size may not exceed 100 MB.
+The word count of one submission should not exceed 25,000 words.
 Files of larger size may be reduced in size by removal of non-text content.
 Files that are password protected, encrypted, hidden, system files, or read only files cannot be uploaded or submitted to iThenticate.

 The zip file upload accepts up to 1000 files or 200MB of zipped information.
 A zip file to be uploaded may not exceed either limit.
 Zip files should be checked to ensure only usable file formats are included in the upload.